nginx/unit-docs/source/howto.rst

 Applications
 ************

+- :doc:`howto/bugzilla`: Launch Bugzilla with NGINX and Unit using PSGI.
 - :doc:`howto/jira`: Run a new Jira installation on Unit.
 - :doc:`howto/wordpress`: Set up WordPress with NGINX and Unit in a breeze.